DoD-Platform-One/gitlab/chart/doc/installation/upgrade.md

 [the GitLab Operator issue](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/59).

 WARNING:
+If you are upgrading from the `5.x` version of the chart to the latest `6.0` release, you need to first update to the latest `5.10.x` patch release in order for the upgrade to work.
+The [6.0 release notes](../releases/6_0.md) describe the supported upgrade path.

+WARNING:
 If you are upgrading from the `4.x` version of the chart to the latest `5.0` release, you need to first update to the latest `4.12.x` patch release in order for the upgrade to work.
 The [5.0 release notes](../releases/5_0.md) describe the supported upgrade path.

-WARNING:
-If you are upgrading from the `3.x` version of the chart to the latest `4.0` release, you need to first update to the latest `3.3.x` patch release in order for the upgrade to work.
-The [4.0 release notes](../releases/4_0.md) describe the supported upgrade path.

 We also recommend that you take a [backup](../backup-restore/index.md) first.
 Also note that you must provide all values using `helm upgrade --set key=value` syntax or `-f values.yaml` instead of